Structured Data? What Is That?

 To make it even easier, there’s Google markup helper.
-This free web tool helps you figured out what tags to add to complete your structured data
+This free web tool helps you figure out what tags to add to complete your structured data.

 Once incorporated into a webpage (click here for a step-by-step guide), structured data creates a better description of the content which appears in the SERP.
 This makes the search results more dynamic and quickly understandable.
 It may not sound like much at first but plays a key role in CTR, as we’ll see later on.

 How Can Structured Data Help My Website?